 Exercise #1: Graphing your Course along a QR Spectrum.
 For this brief exercise, we want you to review the definitions of quantitative and reasoning from Merriam-Webster's dictionary (Acrobat (PDF) 53kB May2 13).
 After studying these definitions, please think about a specific course you teach (it could be anything)!
 After you have picked your course, please graph where you think it would currently fall based on (a) how quantitative it is, and (b) how much reasoning it involves.
 Please indicate where your course falls by placing a marking, such as a star (or your initials or some other symbol), on this graph.
 You can do this very easily by double-clicking on the graph and then inserting a shape (the insert option will automatically appear when you double-click on the graph).
 Then you will want to move the shape (or your initials) where it belongs (and you will likely want to reduce the size of the shape or the font of your initials).
 As an example, I have chosen a smiley face and graphed it on this chart.
 After you graph your course on the chart, please go to the bottom of the graph and identify yourself, indicate the symbol you used, noting what course it represents and why you graphed it where you did.

-(2) When you are finished with your graph, click on the desk to the right of your graph to save it.
+(2) When you are finished with your graph, click on the floppy disk to the right of your graph to save it.
 When you do that, you get a URL that you will want to note.

 (3) When you write about your graph, be sure to provide a link to the URL of the graph that you have drawn so that we can all see it.

 (4) After you have graphed your story of "The Three Little Pigs," please explain why you graphed the story the way you did.